-The Elizabeth Havelock Grant in the Arts is awarded to support the professional and creative development of the mid-career artist in any discipline.
+The Elizabeth Havelock Grant in the Arts is awarded to support the professional and creative development of the mid-career artist (7-15 years of art practice) in any discipline.
 This grant may be used to:

 Artists who meet the eligibility requirements are encouraged to apply.

 Due to the increasing cost of our website hosting fees, we have instituted a new rule this year – only WEA MEMBERS are eligible to apply for an Elizabeth Havelock Grant in the Arts.